Syntax

 abbreviated: {var $arr = [hello, btn--default, €]}

-Simple strings are those that are made up purely of letters, digits, underscores, hyphens and periods.
-They must not begin with
+Simple strings are those composed purely of letters, digits, underscores, hyphens, and periods.
+They must not start with a

-a digit and must not begin or end with a hyphen.
-It must not be composed of only uppercase letters and underscores, because then
+digit and must not start or end with a hyphen.
+They must not consist solely of uppercase letters and underscores, as they are then

 ).
-And it must not collide with the keywords and
+And they must not conflict with the keywords: and

 ,